servalproject/batphone/doc/Build-for-Release.md

  * it is signed using the Serval Project's [Android private key][], so that it can be published on [Google Play][],

+ * it produces a new version of the a Serval Mesh *release* upgrade Rhizome bundle which can be distributed using [Rhizome][] in order to test auto upgrade;
+   note that stable installations will not automatically upgrade to a Beta version.

- * it is signed using the Serval Mesh *stable release* Rhizome private key, so that it can be distributed using [Rhizome][], and all older stable installations will auto upgrade to this release.
+ * it produces a new version of the a Serval Mesh *release* upgrade Rhizome bundle which can be distributed using [Rhizome][] in order to automatically upgrade all devices currently running a prior stable release; note that Beta installations will not automatically upgrade to the stable version.

 Assumed knowledge
 -----------------